 Economic Summaries are specialized products that combine data graphically from subjects such as unemployment, inflation, and wages into a single document for selected metropolitan areas.
 To view a specific area in this region, use the dropdown list below or click here.

-The Consumer Price Index for All Urban Consumers (CPI-U) in the Northeast increased 0.3 percent in June, the U.S. Bureau of Labor Statistics reported today.
+Prices in the Northeast Region, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), decreased by 0.1 percent in December, the U.S. Bureau of Labor Statistics reported today.